Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the three anonymous reviewers for their helpful and constructive comments and suggestions.
 RM would like to thank Jonas Fischer, Allon Klein, Dmitry Kobak, Zhexuan Liu, Tiffany Tang, Olivier Pourqui\'e, and Yiqiao Zhong for helpful discussions.
 RM and BY would like to thank Stefan Steinerberger for inspiring discussions on the theoretical analysis of t-SNE.

 {S\arabic{table}} {S\arabic{figure}}